ambattuphilipalex/Table-Tennis-Referee/README.md

 Requires PyTorch, `timm`, `opencv-python`, `matplotlib`, `numpy`.
 Run everything from the repository root.

+**Hardware.** Step 1 needs a CUDA GPU and takes several hours; the resulting token caches total roughly 25 GB at 518 px across the 12 videos, and game_2 alone is ~18 GB.
+The caches are opened with `mmap=True`, so RAM is not the constraint provided nothing indexes the whole tensor at once, but the disk space is required.
+Everything after step 1 runs comfortably on CPU: Stage-2 training is a small GRU over cached features, and a 3-seed run takes minutes.

 ```bash
 # 0. data (~several GB of video)
 python fetch_data.py